dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## macOS installer in Russian

 Default sample config is in Russian because slavs rule the Hackintosh world, check your `prev-lang:kbd` value under `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82`.
 Set to `656e2d55533a30` for American: en-US:0 and a full list can be found in [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt).
-For those using with a simple text editor, `656e2d55533a30` will become `ZW4tVVM6MA==`
+For those using with a simple text editor(ie. UEFI Shell, Notepad++, etc), `656e2d55533a30` will become `ZW4tVVM6MA==`

 You may also need to reset NVRAM in the boot picker as well